Sawrz/docker-configs/wekan/README.md

-# Docker Container for Nextcloud
+# Docker Container for Wekan

 [Wekan](https://www.github.com/wekan/wekan) is a free and open-source collaborative kanban board application.
 Its feature set and its interface are similar to that of [Trello](https://trello.com/).